Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

     .\cosmosdb_client_network_chaos_tool.ps1 -cosmosDBEndpoint "https://mycosmosdb.documents.azure.com:443/" -databaseId "mydatabase" -containerId "mycontainer" -faultRegion "East US" -chaosStudioSubscriptionId "12345678-1234-1234-1234-1234567890ab" -chaosStudioResourceGroupName "chaos-rg" -chaosStudioManagedIdentityClientId "87654321-4321-4321-4321-210987654321" -chaosExperimentName "myexperiment" -chaosExperimentManagedIdentityName "experiment-mi" -durationOfFaultInMinutes 10 -targetVMSubRGNameList "{12345678-1234-1234-1234-1234567890ab/rg1/vm1,12567841-4321-4321-1234-1234567890gh/rg2/vm2}" -targetVMSSSubRGName "12345678-1234-1234-1234-1234567890ab/rg1/vmss" -vmssInstanceIdList "{0,1,2}"
     ```
 4. For creating ```Network Delay Chaos```
     - Just add one more parameter to the above command -delayInMs "<delayInMs>".
-So the complete command will look this:
+So, the complete command will look like this:
     ```
     .\cosmosdb_client_network_chaos_tool.ps1 -cosmosDBEndpoint "<cosmosDBEndpointUrl>" -databaseId "<databaseId>" -containerId "<containerId>" -faultRegion "<faultRegion>" -chaosStudioSubscriptionId "<chaosStudioSubscriptionId>" -chaosStudioResourceGroupName "<chaosStudioResourceGroupName>" -chaosStudioManagedIdentityClientId "<chaosStudioManagedIdentityClientId>" -chaosExperimentName "<chaosExperimentName>" -chaosExperimentManagedIdentityName "<chaosExperimentManagedIdentityName>" -durationOfFaultInMinutes <durationOfFaultInMinutes> -targetVMSubRGNameList "<targetVMSubRGNameList>" -targetVMSSSubRGName "<targetVMSSSubRGName>" -vmssInstanceIdList "<vmssInstanceIdList>" -delayInMs "<delayInMs>"
     ```
-    - ```Note```: the delayInMs parameter must have value greater than 0 in order to create the ```Network Delay Chaos```
+    - ```Note```: the delayInMs parameter must have value greater than **0** to create the ```Network Delay Chaos```

-5. Navigate to the ```Experiments``` tab in Chaos Studio in the Azure Portal to find the Chaos Studio experiment created by the tool, it woulad have the name provided in the ```chaosExperimentName``` parameter .
+5. Navigate to the ```Experiments``` tab in Chaos Studio in the Azure Portal to find the Chaos Studio experiment created by the tool, it would have the name provided in the ```chaosExperimentName``` parameter.
 It may at times take upto to 10 minutes for the experiment to show up in Chaos Studio.
 Make sure the experiment is or eventually goes in ```Running``` state.

 ### <a name="target-onboarding"></a>Target Onboarding to Chaos Studio